Self-funded health care: Prevalence

 Historically, self-funding has been most effective for large corporations and Fortune 500 companies with over 1,000 employees, but with the rising cost of healthcare over the past ten years at a rate of close to 10%, self-funding has become an option for smaller employers.
 It is now estimated that the average self-funded plan covers 300-400 employees and that, of private sector employees that have a workplace health plan, 59% were covered by a plan that is at least in part self-insured.

 While some large employers self-administer their self-funded group health plan, most find it necessary to contract with a third party for assistance in claims adjudication and payment.
 Third party administrators (TPAs) provide these and other services, such as access to preferred provider networks, prescription drug card programs, utilization review, and the stop-loss insurance market.
 Insurance companies offer similar services under what is frequently described as "administrative services only" or "ASO" contracts.
 In these arrangements the insurance company provides the typical third party administration services but assume no risk for claims payment.

 Affordable Care Act

-The Affordable Care Act has had huge ramifications on self-funded health plans; market reforms have invalidated many plan designs that were previously used, and now that employees are required to have health insurance and many employers are required to offer health benefits as well, the self-funded industry has enlarged.
+The Affordable Care Act has had huge ramifications on self-funded health plans.
+The ACA's market reforms have invalidated many plan designs that were in use.
+Now that employees are required to have health insurance and many employers are required to offer health benefits as well, the self-funded industry has enlarged.

-In the United States, self-funded plans must comply with a number of the provisions in the PPACA including dependent coverage until 26, prohibition on rescission, and prohibition on annual or lifetime limits.
+In the United States, self-funded plans must comply with a number of the provisions in the ACA including dependent coverage until age 26, prohibition on rescission, and prohibition on annual or lifetime limits.
 However, while the ACA required coverage of essential health benefits for fully insured plans, self-funded plans are notably exempt from this requirement.